Stephen313k/CrazyKart/README.md

 <img src="https://github.com/Stephen313k/KrazyKart/blob/main/Documentation/img/game.PNG" height = "400">
 </p>

-ANDROID:
+ANDROID: <br />
-The character is controlled using the accelerometer on the mobile device.
+The character is controlled using the accelerometer on the mobile device. <br />
 By tilting the phone in a leftwards direction, the character moves left and by tilting the phone in a rightwards direction, the character moves right.
-The player can tap on the screen to shoot.
+<br />The player can tap on the screen to shoot.
 If the character collects an ammo pack dropped from enemies extra ammo is acquired.
-You can pause the game at any time by swiping down anywhere on the screen, and resume the game by swiping up.
-To replay you can swipe right, and to exit the application swipe left.
+<br />You can pause the game at any time by swiping down anywhere on the screen, and resume the game by swiping up.
+<br />To replay you can swipe right, and to exit the application swipe left.

 # Gestures identified
 TThe gestures control all forms of navigation, UI and game mechanics.
 The user experience was kept in mind while deciding on and incorporating these gestures into the application.